Bobby Bowden, led Florida State football dynasty, dies at 91

 “After you retire, there’s only one big event left,” Bowden frequently said.

-He married child his childhood sweetheart, Ann, and they stayed together for 72 years.
+He married his childhood sweetheart, Ann, and they stayed together for 72 years.
+Florida State said a service was scheduled for Saturday at the basketball arena on campus.

-Bowden built the Florida State program by scheduling the toughest opponents he could find, and he’d play them anywhere, usually at their stadium.
-He was dubbed “King of the Road” in 1981 after playing consecutive road games at Nebraska, Ohio State, Notre Dame, Pittsburgh and LSU — and winning three of the five.

-His daring play-calling also earned him the nickname Riverboat Gambler in some quarters.
-Bowden’s most famous trick play came in 1988 at Clemson.
-He sent his punt team onto the field with 1:33 left in a tie game with a fourth-and-4 and the ball at Florida State’s 21.
-Florida State’s punter leaped high into the air and acted as if he were chasing down a high snap while the upback took the ball and slipped it between his legs where LeRoy Butler grabbed it and raced 78 yards to the Clemson 1 to set up the winning field goal.

-Bowden is survived by wife Ann; sons Terry, Tommy, Jeff and Steve; and daughters Robyn Hines and Ginger Madden.

-AP Sports Writer John Zenor in Alabama and former AP Sports Deputy Editor John Affleck contributed to this report.
+AP Sports Writer John Zenor in Alabama, AP College Football Writer Ralph D. Russo in New York and former AP Sports Deputy Editor John Affleck contributed to this report.

 Steve Reed, The Associated Press